-One of the central points of the study is to analyze the influence of prompts on the models and text classification approaches under investigation.
-As shown in \cref{fig:r3}, the results underscore the fundamental role of the prompt and its wording in the performance of the model, demonstrating both positive and negative impacts.
-Consequently, we advocate using prompts and advanced prompt engineering techniques to guide the model toward better results.
-Nevertheless, this process should not be limited to a single prompt due to the observed and well-known phenomenon of prompt brittleness \cite{he}.
-As well, instruction fine-tuning proves advantageous for the models.
-Detailed results for each classification approach are presented below.
+One of the central points of the study is to analyze the influence of prompting on the models and text classification approaches under investigation.
+Prompting impact is quantified as the difference in performance resulting from the prompt usage, with positive values indicating an improvement, in contextual embedding similarity and NLI.
+In multiple-choice QA, this impact is calculated as the variation in performance, expressed in standard deviations, when different instructions are used.
+The resulting distributions are shown in \cref{fig:r3}.

-In contextual embedding similarity, using a prompt does not always confer benefits.
-For the transcripts dataset, the mean impact on the AUC score is $-2.25$ points, with differences ranging from $-9.32$ to $5.91$ points.
-Overall, using any of the proposed prompts improves performance for $45.45\%$ of the model + pooling strategy combinations.
-As for the \texttt{BioLORD-PMB}, BiomedBERT family, \texttt{BERT$_\texttt{BASE}$}, and \texttt{SciBERT} models, none of the suggested prompts led to AUC score improvements.
-Inversely, for the MS-CXR dataset, the prompt impact on performance is generally more positive, albeit with more variability.
-The mean impact, along with its range, is $1.94$ ($-25.17$, $37.62$) for accuracy, $1.30$ ($-25.43$, $40.40$) for F1-score, $-2.28$ ($-43.91$, $28.43$) for precision, and $1.74$ ($-17.79$, $32.53$) for recall.
-Overall, employing any of the proposed prompts represents benefits for $69.70\%$ to $84.85\%$ of the model + pooling strategy combinations, depending on the metric.
-As for the \texttt{BioMedBERT (abstracts only)} and \texttt{BiomedBERT-large (abstracts only)}, their performance scores, except for precision, improve with any of the proposed prompts, while for the BioLORD family and \texttt{Bio+Clinical BERT}, their scores are always hindered.
+Using a prompt does not always confer benefits in contextual embedding similarity, as reflected by \cref{fig:r3}.
+On Transcriptions, the average impact on the AUC score is $-2.25$ points, with values ranging from $-9.32$ to $5.91$.
+Using any of the proposed prompts improves performance for $45.45\%$ of the model + pooling strategy combinations.
+In contrast, none of these prompts led to AUC score improvements for \texttt{BioLORD-PMB}, BiomedBERT models, \texttt{BERT$_\texttt{BASE}$}, and \texttt{SciBERT}.
+On MS-CXR, the impact of the prompt on performance is more positive on average, albeit with more variability.
+The average impact on the F1-score is $1.30$ points, with values ranging from $-25.43$ to $40.40$.
+Similar values are reported on accuracy, precision, and recall.
+Employing any of the proposed prompts represents benefits for the $69.70\%$ to $84.85\%$ of the model + pooling strategy combinations, depending on the metric.
+The performance of \texttt{BioMedBERT (abstracts only)} and \texttt{BiomedBERT-large (abstracts only)} is enhanced with any of the prompts, whereas the performance of the BioLORD models and \texttt{Bio+Clinical BERT} is hindered.